 Location: San Francisco, California

-Music application: Audius is basically a blockchain alternative to Spotify or SoundCloud.
-After artists upload their content onto the company’s platform, it will then generate timestamped records to ensure that all work is correctly recorded.
+Audius is a fully decentralized streaming platform with a community of artists, listeners and developers who collaborate and share music.
+After artists upload their content onto the company’s platform, it generates timestamped records to ensure that all work is correctly recorded.
 Audius eliminates the need for third-party platforms by connecting artists directly with consumers.
 Additionally, Audius uses blockchain to ensure that artists get paid fairly and immediately via smart contracts.

-Location: Irvine, California
+Location: Santa Monica, California